 Maria Island is 19.5km out to sea from the town of Triabunna, about 1.5 hours from Hobart and 2.5 hours from Launceston.

-There are 2 ways to get to the island – by ferry and by plane.
+There are 2 ways to get to the island – by ferry service and by plane.

-There is a passenger ferry that leaves from Triabunna on the east coast, taking tourists and workers on a semi-regular schedule.
+The Maria Island Ferry leaves from Triabunna on the east coast of Tasmania, taking tourists and workers on a semi-regular schedule.

-The boat departs and arrives at the dock outside the Maria Island Visitors Centre and costs $45 per person for a return trip.
+The boat departs and arrives at the dock outside the Maria Island Visitor Centre and costs $45 per person for a return trip.

 You are allowed to take 7kg of carry-on luggage for free.
 Anything above this incurs a fee, as does taking a bicycle with you.